A few months ago we had started to hit a wall with our paid advertising here at Kajabi.

 Finally, people in the Niche-Aware stage know what their problem is, why they have it and what the potential solutions are but want to know what the differences are between you and your competitors.

 A great example of a story based ad for this stage of awareness came from the Burger King “Beyond Meat” campaign.
 In the campaign Burger King directly targeted people who were looking for meat alternatives with the message that Burger King’s beyond meat burger was the tastiest option.

-Action Step: Use the research tips above to find the stories that solve your audience’s problems, move them towards their goals, and stoke their desires throughout the ENTIRE buyer’s journey from totally-unaware through niche aware.
+VIDEO Action Step: Use the research tips above to find the stories that solve your audience’s problems, move them towards their goals, and stoke their desires throughout the ENTIRE buyer’s journey from totally-unaware through niche aware.
 You should have at least 4 stories by the end of this process for each stage of awareness.